 In the wake of the coronavirus pandemic in the country, the need to take extra precautions for your health is of high importance.

 To address this challenge, IRDAI has mandated general and health insurance providers to offer short-term specific health cover for Covid-19 with standard guidelines across the insurance industry.

 The two types of standard Covid-19 health insurance policies to secure you against Covid-19 treatment expenses are mentioned below.

 It is a standard indemnity-based policy.
 Meaning, only the hospital/medical bills will get reimbursed up to the sum insured amount subject to policy terms and conditions.

 It is a standard fixed benefit plan, where 100% of the sum insured amount is paid to you as per policy terms and conditions.

 With ACKO, you can buy the policy online with zero paperwork.
 This will help you save both time and effort.

 ACKO has a wide network of 6,500+ hospitals across the country to help you get access to quality healthcare treatment.

-With our cashless claims process, stay relaxed as we settle your claims quickly and seamlessly.
+With our cashless claims process, stay relaxed as we settle your claims quickly and seamlessly directly with the hospital.

 It is a standard indemnity-based health insurance policy covering the cost of Covid-19 treatment if you are hospitalised for more than 24 hours upon being diagnosed with the infection by any of the government-authorised diagnostic centres.